Love four-patches but not the hassle of cutting tiny fabric squares? Don’t worry – there’s a simpler way to get the same great look!

 Press the pieces closed to set the seams.
 Then open them up, lay face-down and press the seam allowance to the side with the darker fabric.
 Do not slide your iron about more than necessary to avoid distorting the fabric.

 Stack the two pieces right-sides-together again, the same fabric prints should NOT face each other.
-See how the red fabric is facing the white solid in the image?
+See how the darker fabric is facing the lighter one in the image?

 You may want to pin to prevent the layers from shifting.
 I find it easier to feel the seams and keep them together using my thumb and index finger while sewing.
 Works best for me!

-Stitch using a ¼ seam allowance on each side of the piece.
-Mind the seam direction!
+Stitch again, the new seams will be perpendicular to the previous seams.
+Use a ¼" seam allowance on each side of the piece.

 Step 6 - Mark And Cut Again